 29 Jul Homejoy’s $38M Lesson: Without Customer Retention, “Growth” is a Dirty Word

 What they didn’t have were repeat customers.
-And this Friday, Homejoy will be closing their doors for good.
+In July 2015, Homejoy closed their doors for good.

 The official story for Homejoy’s demise has been the four lawsuits that have been filed against them, and there’s no doubt that this is a major factor.
 There is a lot to be said of the complications of using independent contractors instead of hiring employees, as companies like Uber, Lyft, and Homejoy’s main competitor Handy are in the process of finding out.
 There are legal ramifications that the sharing economy as a whole might come across in the coming months.

 That said, even Homejoy’s legal troubles are linked to their issue of customer retention.
 And in the end, what killed them wasn’t a business model that hired contractors but treated them like employees, which invited lawsuits and controversy.
 What killed them was a business model that didn’t put the customer first.

 Deep discounts led to a deeper hole of acquisition-fueled “growth.”

 Hindsight is 20/20, and looking back, the moment that Homejoy offered $115 worth of cleaning services for $19 should have been a red flag.

 The company’s main goal was clearly to grow as quickly as possible.
 Instead of focusing on building and scaling a loyal customer base, however, the startup grabbed business wherever they could through discounts, Groupon deals, and other online coupons.
 They built a customer roster of deal-hunters and one-time users, and trained what repeat customers they did have to hold out for bargains.